Tax Lookup and Appeals Tool

 The Safe, Clean Water Program is funded by a tax on private properties that contribute to stormwater pollution.
 The Program helps property owners understand how they are taxed, how they can become eligible for exemptions, reductions, or credits, and how they can appeal.

 The tax is calculated for each applicable parcel based upon the parcel’s impermeable area (think buildings, roofs, driveways, sidewalks, sheds, and pools) as determined by the County Landcover Survey (or other applicable tool).
-The Board of Supervisors will periodically initiate an update to the County Landcover Survey.
+The Chief Engineer may periodically initiate an update to the County Landcover Survey and periodically re-evaluate the characteristics of parcels to ensure accuracy of tax calculations.

 Property owners who demonstrate stormwater improvements that result in water quality benefits, water supply benefits, and community investment benefits are eligible for the credit program.